certifaction/cli/README.md

 >POST /verify
 >```
 >#### Description
->Verify the file given as input.
-Return the verification result as JSON.
+>Verifies the file given as input.
+Returns the verification result as a JSON.
 >#### Authenticated
 >No
 >#### Header